 Most struggling artists will forget their creative troubles once they pick up a book by an artist who’s faced real struggle, not just writer’s block or anything along those lines.
 Memoirs from artists have the power to inspire.
-The best memoirs from creatives are as much about the process as about one’s life, when an artist clearly wants to inspire other artists in the world, not just tell large tales about their success.
+The best memoirs from creatives are as much about the process as about one’s life when an artist clearly wants to inspire other artists in the world, not just tell large tales about their success.

 Admittedly, it’s a half-finished memoir.
 Maybe even “half-finished” is too generous.
-The book is a bit of a cash grab by the Prince estate considering one of the greatest artists of all time never finished writing his highly-anticipated memoir before his tragic death.
+The book is a bit of a cash grab by the Prince’s estate, considering one of the greatest artists of all time never finished writing his highly-anticipated memoir before his tragic death.
 It’s hard to imagine the artist ever releasing anything he knew was incomplete.
 Nonetheless, “The Beautiful Ones” does offer a glimpse, albeit brief, into the world of Prince.
 You get to read his personal notes, see never-before-seen photos, and more in a book presented with class.
-As far as cash grabs go, “The Beautiful ones” is a good one one.
+As far as cash grabs go, “The Beautiful ones” is a good one.

 Keys is one of the greatest artists of the 21st Century.
 That voice, those arrangements, and songwriting prowess, she can do it all behind that piano and in a studio.
 We can go on and on about her music, which provides such strong feelings of peacefulness even when the lyrics go to dark places.
 Keys’ memoir, “More Myself,” provides similar feelings of comfort and wisdom fans expect from her music.
-Again, just like Keys’ music, the emotions and artistry are so palpable in Keys’ memoir.
-Listen to the audio book.
+Again, just like Keys’ music, the emotions, and artistry are so palpable in Keys’ memoir.
+Listen to the audiobook.
 Keys plays music between chapters, but not only that, Keys’ voice makes for one of the warmest audiobooks from a musician.

 By all accounts, Mariah Carey co-wrote one of the most entertaining and revealing memoirs to be released last year.
 Rolling Stone listed it as the best music memoirs of 2020.
 Carey digs into the music and her personal life and pretty much everything anyone would want to know about the musician behind the music.
 Carey, whose last album was a career-best, opens up to her fans in new ways in “The Meaning of Mariah Carey.”